Story TimeToddler Story Time

 Reading 1,000 books to your child before kindergarten can easily be reached!

-You can sign your child up for 1,000 Books Before Kindergarten program by stopping by the Library and completing a short form.
+You can sign your child up for the 1,000 Books Before Kindergarten program by stopping by the children's department and completing a short form.
+Your child will receive a prize for completing each level of the program:.

 100 Books: Decorate a special tote bag.